bytebase/bytebase.com-old/content/docs/get-started/saas.md

   ![bb-login](/static/docs/get-started/saas/bb-login.webp)

 2. Fill in the **Email** and **Password**, and click **Sign in**.
 3. A sample PostgreSQL instance is already available.

+## Whitelist Bytebase SaaS IP
-If you want to add your own, make sure to whitelist the Bytebase SaaS IP `34.27.188.162` first.
+- If you want to add your own instance, make sure to whitelist the Bytebase SaaS IP `34.27.188.162`.